Do You Find it Difficult to Stop Worrying?

 With 20 years of experience in corporate America, Aaron Engel can likely relate to your concerns.
 Downsizing, reorganizations, layoff, politics, unethical company conduct, unclear expectations, staff conflict, managing up, and working with members at all levels of an organization are all opportunities Aaron has had the chance to observe and experience in multiple professional roles (as well as a ton of positive career experiences).

 Therapists understand that stress and anxiety are normal and are supportive and used to seeing these situations.
 However, sometimes getting over anxiety requires exposure to the situation feared most, and counseling offers a safe environment to experience gradual exposure.

 Cardinal Point Counseling is located near Dublin, Upper Arlington, and Hilliard.
 It can be accessed from Worthington, Westerville, and Powell relatively easily via I-270.
 Cardinal Point Counseling isn’t too far from anywhere in Columbus OH.
-Telehealth appointments are available for anyone in Ohio.
+Online telehealth appointments are available for anyone in Ohio.
 Our goal is for clients to say they had the “best anxiety counseling near me.”